 As I stood before the looking-glass, laying my watch and exhausted purse on the dressing-table and leisurely untying my cravat, I could not forbear a glance of approbation at what I thought a very handsome and very impudent face…

-Used for grooming and dressing by both men and women, dressing tables made of walnut or imported mahogany, with cases and drawers supported by cabriole legs, first appeared in major American urban centers in the 1730s.
-The form found a strong market among people of means but had mostly fallen from fashion by the 1780s.
+Used for grooming and dressing by both men and women, dressing tables, made of walnut or imported mahogany, with cases and drawers supported by turned or cabriole legs, first appeared in major American urban centers by the 1720s.
+The form found a strong market among people of means but had mostly fallen out of fashion by the 1780s.
 After 1800, the form was revived, and dressing tables featuring new designs and ornamental painted surfaces came into vogue.
 The market for these was particularly strong in New England, where cabinetmakers and ornamental painters exercised enormous freedom in their interpretations of the form and decoration.
 The large number of surviving post-1800 New England painted dressing tables probably accounts for only a small fraction of the total number that were made.

 In the seventeenth century, elite women groomed themselves while sitting at a table before a portable dressing glass.
 A Dutch genre painting from 1650–1660 depicts a young lady in her chamber who has just risen from bed, the door to the commode ajar (Fig. 1).
 Wearing a costly lace-trimmed yellow dressing gown and slippers, she sits before a dressing glass on a covered table.
 A pearl necklace, rings, and silver vessels displayed prominently on the table offer evidence of her wealth and status, and a domestic has set aside her sweeping to affix a length of blue ribbon in her mistress’s hair.
 A drape is pulled back, revealing the lady looking squarely at the viewer who has intruded upon this private scene.
 Documenting the clothing and furnishings that were part of her daily grooming ritual, the painting offers a privileged glimpse of one woman as she readies herself to present her public persona.